khanhERP/EDPOSTEST/replit.md

 ## Overview

-This is a modern Point of Sale (POS) system built for retail businesses.
+This is a comprehensive restaurant management system (EDPOS) built for table-based dining operations.
 The application features a full-stack TypeScript architecture with a React frontend and Express backend, using PostgreSQL for data persistence and Drizzle ORM for database operations.
+The system focuses on table management, order processing, employee management, and attendance tracking specifically designed for restaurant operations.

 ## User Preferences